Covid-19 notice: we’re open for business. You can get a free online consultation by clicking here.

 The delights of a larder

 The extractor housing is very simple and is designed to be disguised rather than form a feature.
-We designed it to slope backwards and made it out of T&G to match the doors so it visually blends into the space.
+We designed it to slope backwards and made it out of tongue and groove to match the doors so it visually blends into the space.
 The ducting is hidden in a boxing in the very top of the glass wall unit.
 Out of sight and out of mind.

 Making the best use of the space